-Created in December 1986, the mission of the Keep Columbus Beautiful Commission (KCBC) is to engage and educate individuals to take greater responsibility for enhancing beautification, protecting the environment, and eliminating litter and blight.
+Since December 1986, the mission of the Keep Columbus Beautiful Commission (KCBC) has been to engage and educate individuals to take greater responsibility for enhancing beautification, protecting the environment, and eliminating litter and blight.
 The Commission became a Certified Affiliate of Keep America Beautiful, Inc. in January 1988.
-The Commission’s programs and projects support advanced waste management techniques and enhanced community aesthetics.
+The Commission's programs and projects support advanced waste management techniques and enhanced community aesthetics.

 Some of their more well-known programs/projects include: Help The Hooch, Christmas Tree Recycling, GA I-185 Scenic Byways, etc. Visit KCBC’s website for a full list of programs.

 How can you give back?
 Interested volunteers can contact the Keep Columbus Beautiful Commission at 706-653-4008 and mention a specific program of interest.

 Keep Columbus Beautiful Commission’s mailing address is PO Box 428, Columbus, GA 31902.

 Literacy Alliance facilitates the growth of literacy levels of residents in Columbus, Georgia and the surrounding area through community partnerships.
 Literacy Alliance promotes awareness of how low literacy levels impact the community as well as affect a person’s self-esteem and the ability to provide for themselves.

 Literacy Alliance has several programs to increase literacy levels in children – Kindergarten Readiness, Dictionary Project, Heroes Read, Livin’ The Dream and Book Parades.
 To find out more about each program please visit the Literacy Alliance website at http://www.theliteracyalliance.org/index.html.